databake/gatsby-starter-netlify-cms/src/pages/index.md

   heading: What we offer
   description: >-
-    We are the largest and most established insurance IoT installation solution in Europe, offering an unparalleled scale delivered direct to the vehicle, by the most technically qualified engineers in the market, no job is too large, no job is too small.
+    We are the largest and most established insurance IoT installation solution in Europe, offering an unparalleled scale, delivered direct to the vehicle, by the most technically qualified engineers in the market.
+No job is too large, no job is too small.
 main:
   heading: Great coffee with no compromises